-A rewards credit card can be an excellent way to earn cash back or points on your regular purchases and bills—provided you never carry a balance to avoid interest.
+A rewards credit card gives you the chance to earn cash back or points on your regular purchases and bills—provided you avoid debt and never pay any interest charges.

-However, one of the best ways to maximize your rewards earning potential is creating a combination of rewards credit cards that will lead to even greater returns.
-With a good combo, your credit cards will complement each other’s features, benefits and earning rates.
+One of the best ways to maximize your rewards earning potential, however, involves using a combination of rewards credit cards that will lead to even greater returns.
+With a good credit card combo, your credit cards will complement each other’s features, benefits and earning rates.

 What is the Chase trifecta?